fuchstraumer/fuchstraumer.github.io/_posts/2018-6-1-Intro-To-Vulkan.md

 In OpenGL resource management entailed tracking state, like what vertex buffer or element buffer we had bound at any one moment and making sure we had the right binding set before adjusting a resources parameters or variables.
 Thankfully, that's all gone in Vulkan.
 Unfortunately, we gain a new set of responsibilities as we have to manage lifetime, memory, and things like usage flags instead.
 Memory management is on another level, compared to what one is probably used to coming from OpenGL.
-And I'm not even really going to be able to dive into sparse resources here, either.
+And I'm not even really going to be able to dive into sparse resources here, either (resources that don't have to be backed by memory at all times, only when requested/bound).

 ### Buffers and Images